 Post-traumatic stress disorder, or PTSD, is a mental health condition that can develop after being exposed to a shocking, dangerous or scary situation.
 Most people would feel some degree of fear after a traumatic event takes place.
 But people who develop PTSD will continue to experience serious problems for a long time afterward.

-PTSD causes people to experience intense fear even when there is nothing to be afraid of.
-They may encounter various people, places and situations that remind them of their trauma and be instantly transported back there in their minds.
+PTSD causes people to experience intense fear even when there’s nothing to be afraid of.
+They may encounter various people, places, and situations that remind them of their trauma and be instantly transported back there in their minds.